andrewheiss/ath-pelican/content/pages/uses.md

 Title: Uses
-Date: 2017-03-13
+Date: 2017-03-20
 Slug: uses
 Description: Andrew Heiss is working on a bunch of exciting and groundbreaking projects

 People often ask me what programs I use for my writing and design.
 In truth, my workflow tends to look like [this](https://xkcd.com/1579/) or [this](https://xkcd.com/1172/), but here's a more detailed list of all the interconnected programs I use.

 I try to keep this updated fairly regularly.
-As of March 13, 2017 this is what I'm using:
+As of March 20, 2017 this is what I'm using:

 # Writing

 - I permanently ditched Word as a writing environment in 2008 after starting grad school.
 I do all my writing in [pandoc-flavored](http://pandoc.org/) [Markdown](https://daringfireball.net/projects/markdown/) (including e-mails and paper-and-pencil writing)—it's incredibly intuitive, imminently readable, flexible, future proof, and lets me ignore formatting and focus on content.
 - After years of using [WriteRoom](http://www.hogbaysoftware.com/products/writeroom), then [Byword](https://bywordapp.com/), I have recently settled on [Ulysses](http://ulyssesapp.com/) (in part because of recent [glowing reviews](https://brooksreview.net/2016/01/ulysses-all-the-things/)).
 I write pretty much everything in Ulysses now.
 At first I chafed at the fact that it stores everything in its own internal folder structure, since I store most of my writing in git repositories, but exporting a compiled Markdown file from a bunch of Ulysses sheets is trivial (and still easily trackable in version control).
 - Ulysses has decent HTML previewing powers, but when I need more editorial tools, I use [Marked](http://marked2app.com/).
+- I use [iA Writer](https://ia.net/writer/) to edit standalone Markdown files, since Ulysses uses its own syntax when using fancy things like footnotes.
 - The key to my whole writing workflow is the magical [pandoc](http://pandoc.org/), which converts Markdown files into basically anything else.
 I use [my own variation](https://github.com/andrewheiss/Global-Pandoc-files) of Kieran Healy's [Plain Text Social Science workflow](http://plain-text.co/) to convert Markdown to HTML, PDF (through LaTeX), and Word (through LibreOffice).
 - I store all my bibliographic references, books, and articles in a [BibTeX](http://www.bibtex.org/) file that I edit with [BibDesk](http://bibdesk.sourceforge.net/).
 - I read and annotate all my PDFs with [Skim](http://skim-app.sourceforge.net/) (and [iAnnotate](http://www.iannotate.com/) on iOS), since both export annotations as clean plain text.